sylikc/jpegview/readme.txt

 - Showing mouse cursor before asking for confirmations if mouse cursor was off before
 - ESC works again when no image is loaded into JPEGView (e.g. because the last image in a folder was deleted)
-- Taking DisplayMonitor into account also in windowed mode, not only fullscreen mode
+- Taking DisplayMonitor into account also in windowed mode, not only fullscreen mode Other changes:
+- Batch rename dialog: Supporting %h and %min placeholders for hour and minute of modification date

 [1.0.32.1]
 Bugs fixed: